murilopolese/murilopolese/content/pages/cv.md

 </div>

+In 2020 I had the honour and pleasure to meet and work with [JoyLabz](https://joylabz.com/), one of the companies that most sparked my interest in prototyping, education and technology as well as becoming [literate on the world of inventions that surround us](https://www.ted.com/talks/jay_silver_hack_a_banana_make_a_keyboard).

-I'm actively looking for new work related opportunities, meaningful collaborations and learning experiences.
+I'm actively looking for new, meaningful collaboration opportunities, connections and learning experiences.

 [Github](https://github.com/murilopolese) / [Email](maito:murilopolese+dotcom@gmail.com) / [Twitter](https://twitter.com/murilopolese) / [Instagram](https://instagram.com/murilopolese)